Best Shampoo for Dry Hair and Scalp (2026 Guide)

 Top picks at a glance

-How we choose: We analyze INCI lists for humectants and mild surfactants, check brand transparency, dermatologist guidance, third-party lab tests (when available), and hundreds of verified owner reviews.
-We don’t claim hands-on testing of every item; our goal is to help you choose confidently from credible options.
+How we choose: We review ingredient lists (INCI) for humectants and gentle cleansing agents, look for clear brand claims and safety info, consider dermatologist guidance and any available third-party testing, and read a large set of verified customer reviews.
+We don’t claim hands-on testing of every item—our goal is to help you choose confidently from credible options.

 Quick comparison